 Getting Started with ASP.NET MVC 5

 This tutorial will teach you the basics of building an ASP.NET MVC 5 Web application using Visual Studio 2013.
+A VB version of this tutorial can be found at Mikesdotnetting.
 A Visual Web Developer project with C# source code is available to accompany this topic.
 Download the C# version.
 See Building the Chapter Downloads for instructions on building the sample and populating the database.

 In the tutorial you run the application in Visual Studio.
 You can also make the application available over the Internet by deploying it to a hosting provider.
 Microsoft offers free web hosting for up to 10 web sites in a free Windows Azure trial account.
 This tutorial was written by Scott Guthrie (twitter @scottgu ), Scott Hanselman (twitter: @shanselman ), and Rick Anderson ( @RickAndMSFT )